 How many weeks in advance should you purchase tickets?

-Booking within the seasonal windows listed above will get you the best possible fares, but if it makes you nervous to wait, don’t worry.
+Booking within the seasonal windows listed above will get you the best possible fares and help you find the cheapest days to fly on, but if it makes you nervous to wait, don’t worry.
 Some people feel a little more peace of mind by locking in their flights and choosing their seats significantly in advance of their actual travel.
 Rest assured: If you buy your tickets four to six months before your flight, you’ll most likely spend only about 20 USD more per ticket to hold your spot.

 What if you wait till the last minute?